-Softubs caught your eye because of their portability and ease of use, but before you plunge into Softub ownership you’re wondering about how a Softub will affect your utility bill.
+Softubs caught your eye because of their portability and ease of use, but before you plunge into Softub ownership you’re wondering how much does it cost to run a hot tub and how Softub will affect your utility bill.

 There are two main expenses when it comes to a Softub and your utility bill: water and electricity.